-Investment in Brazil’s non-profit sector used to rely on private sponsors and small donors.
+Investment in Brazil’s Social Good Sphere used to rely on private sponsors and small donors.
 During its 25 year history the Instituto da Criança has always sought to diversify its income streams and establish more long-term, sizeable investments to support its projects.
 How do their best business practices and an sense of solidarity help reshape the sector?

 by Jean-Christophe Nothias | Editor

 Jean-Christophe NOTHIAS (JCN): In 2008, you launched a social shareholders campaign with the objective of institutional financial balance and stability.
 Could you please tell us about this campaign and its results?
 How and why was this idea born?
 How has it evolved?
 Do your shareholders have a stake in the Children’s Institute?